Homemade Beef Stew

 What type of potatoes are best for beef stew?

-You want to use a potato that is low in starch and that will keep its shape.
-Yukon potatoes or red potatoes are both good options.
+You want to use a potato that is low in starch and will keep its shape.
+Yukon or red potatoes are both good options.
 I like to use Yukon gold potatoes because they have a thin peel and don’t require peeling prior to being added to the stew.

 Why is my beef stew so watery?

-two bowls of hearty and traditional beef stew with a spoon
+two bowls of hearty and traditional beef stew with a spoon.

 blue dutch oven with beef stew in it, looking from the top down, sitting on a cutting board